LabSound/LabSound/README.md

 # Platforms

-LabSound uses RtAudio as its hardware abstraction layer for realtime audio playback on desktop platforms.
-The repository hosts maintained project files for Visual Studio 2017, XCode 8, and CMake.
-While not actively supported, LabSound has been shown to run on other platforms including Linux (JACK via RtAudio), iOS (CoreAudio), and Android (OpenSL ES).
+LabSound has a variety of backends, including RtAudio and CoreAudio.

+LabSound is currently tested on

+* Windows 10
+* macOS 10.10 to current
+* Ubuntu 18.04, using the ALSA and Pulse back ends.

+LabSound has been shown to run on

+* iOS
+* Android
+* macOS and Linux Jack

 # Building